EV Charger Installation in Washington State: 279,781 EVs (2026 Guide)

 Washington’s EV Market by the Numbers

 279,781 EVs are registered in Washington with over 1.27 million title and registration transactions recorded in state data.
-Washington ranks 2nd in our 10-state dataset behind Texas (466,754).
+Washington ranks 2nd in my 10-state dataset behind Texas (466,754).

 Top Washington Area by EV Activity